Moving Articles:

-All right, so you decided to move.
-Now, you need to decide when your move will be.
-Because all of your moving decisions stem from your moving date, you need to choose a moving date that will work for you before planning anything else.
+All of your moving decisions will stem from your moving date, so you need to pick a date that will work for you and your family before you start planning.

 Seasonal Considerations